pl247/ai-toolkit/README.md

-# AI-Toolkit: Automated Installation of Large Language Models on UCS X-Series
+# AI Toolkit: Automated Installation of Large Language Models on UCS X-Series

 Generative AI is an exciting and emerging space.
 Running large language models (LLMs) in the cloud can be both costly and expose proprietary data in unexpected ways.
-These issues can be avoided by deploying your AI workload on premise on a modern compute infrastructure.
-The purpose of this AI toolkit is to automate the full installation of some of the most popular open source software tools on Cisco UCS X-Series.
+These issues can be avoided by deploying your AI workload in a private data centre on modern compute infrastructure.
+The purpose of this generative AI toolkit is to automate the full installation of some of the most popular open source software tools on Cisco UCS X-Series.
 The toolkit makes extensive use of the UCS X-fabric, PCIe node and GPU acceleration.

 <img
   src="x-series_gpu.jpg"